gradio-app/gradio/guides/developing_quickly_with_reload_mode.md

 * Gradio specifically looks for a Gradio Blocks/Interface demo called `demo` in your code.
 If you have named your demo something else, you can pass that as the 2nd parameter in your code, like this: `gradio app.py my_demo`

-As a small aside, this auto-reloading happens if you change your `app.py` source code, OR the Gradio source code.
+As a small aside, this auto-reloading happens if you change your `app.py` source code or the Gradio source code.
 Meaning that this can be useful if you decide to [contribute to Gradio itself](https://github.com/gradio-app/gradio/blob/main/CONTRIBUTING.md) ✅

 ### Jupyter Notebook Magic 🔮